avinashharesh/object_detection/README.md

-# Image Object Detection Web Service within a Containerised Environment in Clouds
+# Image Object Detection Web Service Within A Containerised Environment In Clouds
 ## Description and Objective
 This project aims to build a web-based system that we call CloudDetect.
 It will allow end-users to send an image to a web service hosted by Docker containers and receive a list of objects detected in their